 You can start offering small amounts of pasteurized whole cow milk (3.25% milk fat) in an open cup when your baby is:

-- 9 to 12 months of age
+- 9 to 12 months of age and

 How do I keep my baby safe while eating?

-- Always stay with your baby while they are eating or drinking and learn how to help if they choke
+- Babies and young children are at higher risk of choking.
+Always stay with your baby while they are eating or drinking and learn how to help if they choke

 For More Information